 IAF 611 Globalization (3.0): 3 cr.
-Analyzes the multitude of factors that have increasingly been leading to the phenomenon alobalization the of in international system: political, economic, technological, communication, cultural, organizational, financial, legal, and structural/political.
+Analyzes the multitude of factors that have increasingly been leading to the phenomenon of alobalization the international in system: political, economic, technological, communication, cultural, organizational, financial, legal, and structural/political.
 The seminar focuses on case studies in the various dimensions of globalization worldwide, and on directed individual and group research.